manimejia/manimejia.github.io/projects/OSU/Graduate-Education-Toolkit.md

    caption: This wireframe outlines a novel interface used by program administrators to find and review graduate applicants.
 It makes use of a searchable, sortable, and configurable table whose state can be saved and restored by the user.
 It also shows that selected applicants in the table are displayed below the table for deeper comparison and review.

 tasks:
-  - Designed comprehensive documentation of the legacy database used for managing graduate   student admissions and matriculation.
+  - Produced comprehensive documentation of the legacy database.
-  - Used existing user stories to assemble a connected narrative, static mockups, and click-  through wireframes of the User Experience requirements for a new graduate admissions and  matriculation management system.
+  - Collected and collated user stories to produce a connected narrative, with personas.
+  - Designed static mockups and click-through wireframes to address the product requirements.
   - Designed an innovative and efficient search and presentation experience for the applicant review process.
+  - User tested wireframes with students, faculty, and staff from accross campus.
   - Developed a collection of template pages to theme the application in the standard OSU   website style.
   - Integrated the use of Bootstrap 3 and a number of other open source libraries on the   template pages.
-  - Developed and Modified Apex controller classes and VisualForce pages to suit the user experience designs.
+  - Developed and Modified Apex controller classes and VisualForce pages to suit the UX requirements.

 ---

+During early development, I spearheaded the user experience design efforts, collecting and collating user stories, developing user personas, designing and user testing wireframes, and developing layouts and UI widgets using BootStrap and VisualForce.